See the past: Time-Reversed Scene Reconstruction from Thermal Traces Using Visual Language Models: Introduction

 \section{Introduction}

-Thermal cameras measure long-wave infrared radiation ($\approx8–14 \mu m$), capturing temperature distributions rather than reflected visible light~\cite{vollmer2018infrared}.
+Thermal cameras measure long-wave infrared radiation ($\approx8-14 \mu m$), capturing temperature distributions rather than reflected visible light~\cite{vollmer2018infrared}.
 Unlike RGB sensors, which record instantaneous intensity values in the visible range, thermal imaging provides access to heat transfer processes that often persist after an interaction has ended.
-These properties have made thermal imaging valuable in applications such as surveillance~\cite{davis2007background}, medical monitoring~\cite{ring2012infrared}, and environmental sensing~\cite{feizizadeh2012thermal}.
+These properties have made thermal imaging valuable in applications such as surveillance~\cite{davis2007background} and medical monitoring~\cite{ring2012infrared}.

 Humans typically maintain a body temperature of about 37 °C / 98.6 °F, which is higher than that of most surrounding objects~\cite{moran2002core}.
 Physical contact with chairs, walls, or handheld items leaves behind residual heat patterns that decay over seconds to minutes, depending on the material properties and environmental conditions.
 These fading imprints function as passive temporal codes, providing not only information about the current scene but also indirect evidence of recent past events.
 While imperceptible in RGB imagery, such traces are readily observable in the thermal domain.
 As illustrated in Fig.~\ref{fig:main_figure}, the residual heat marks intuitively indicate a prior interaction, giving observers a hint of “what just happened''.